 Along the way, there were other popular versions.

-Titles by Little Junior Parker, The Clash, and Oasis were different songs.
+Titles by Little Junior Parker, The Clash, Oasis, and Quicksilver Messenger Service were different songs.